protontypes/open-sustainable-technology/docs/BUSINESS.md

 * [Business models for open-source software](https://en.wikipedia.org/wiki/Business_models_for_open-source_software) - Companies whose business center on the development of open-source software employ a variety of business models to solve the challenge of how to make money providing software that is by definition licensed free of charge
 * [Sustainable Free and Open Source Communities](https://sfosc.org/docs/business-models/) - An overview of the various open source business models, with examples of companies that use them.
 * [Open-core model](https://en.wikipedia.org/wiki/Open-core_model) - The open-core model is a business model for the monetization of commercially produced open-source software.
-* [COSS](https://docs.google.com/spreadsheets/d/17nKMpi_Dh5slCqzLSFBoWMxNvWiwt2R-t4e_l7LPLhU/edit#gid=0) - Commercial open-source software company index
+* [COSS](https://docs.google.com/spreadsheets/d/17nKMpi_Dh5slCqzLSFBoWMxNvWiwt2R-t4e_l7LPLhU/edit#gid=0) - Commercial open-source software company index.
+* [Roadmap: Open Source](https://www.bvp.com/atlas/roadmap-open-source) - After years of investing in open source software, we’re releasing our thinking on what positions these companies as emerging technology giants.